 My two favorite settings are: B at 2:00, C at 3:00; and B at max, C at max.
 However, since there is no input level control or threshold control, your results will depend heavily on the output level of your instrument.
 Very high-output instruments can also make this pedal distort.

 The construction is typical of DIY pedals: it has the usual good features like true bypass, a Boss-type DC jack, and decent parts; but the wiring looks very "home-made" and unprofessional.
-His paint/cosmetic work has improved in the few years since I wrote this review, but his pedals still have a bad reputation for their internal assembly quality.
-All in all, it sounds pretty good for a bass-oriented Orange Squeezer, and I actually like it fairly well with certain instruments and settings, but there's room for improvement.
+Update: in the many years since I wrote this review, JHS has gone on to be a "real" brand with proper construction, so don't worry about their newer stuff--but I would avoid the earlier handmade ones.